 He felt a tugging at his pants from inside the car.
 “What?
 What is-”

-Peter had shifted his view to the front face of the car, quickly approaching the airfield, and saw an even quicker Japanese Zero whizzing directly towards them.
-He dropped like rock inside, heavy machine gun bullets sending dirt flying into the cabin from outside, two bullets even piercing the hull and directly impacting a fuel valve, spurting gasoline onto every surface.
+Peter shifted focus to the track ahead and saw a Japanese Zero whizzing directly towards them.
+He dropped like rock inside, heavy machine gun rounds sending dirt flying into the cabin from outside, two bullets even piercing the hull and directly impacting a fuel valve, spurting gasoline onto every surface.

 The engine screeched and hissed as Hilario attempted to slow the vehicle, now within range of the airfield.